PascalCorpsman/ConfigTD_Data/Readme.md

 - The Project language is english
 - All content you contribute need to be free and compatible to the projects [license](license.md)
+- before contributing it is essential to read and follow the [naming conventions](documentation/naming_conventions.md)

 ## External sources